 And now it gets worse from there.

-We've got five months, critical months of text messages between Peter Strzok and his mistress lawyer girlfriend at the FBI, Lisa Page, on how to remove messages.
+We've got five months, critical months, of text messages between Peter Strzok and his mistress, lawyer, girlfriend at the FBI, Lisa Page, on how to remove messages.

-Ain't it this it shocks and should shock the conscience of every single person.
+It shocks and should shock the conscience of every single person.

-By the way, the judicial watch chief is urging sessions to seize FBI computers.
+By the way, the Judicial Watch Chief is urging sessions to seize FBI computers.

 I don't think that's a bad idea at this hour.

-Because who knows, God knows how long they're gonna last until somebody gets in There and takes them out.
+I think that's actually a pretty good idea because who knows, God knows how long they're going to last until somebody gets in there and takes them out.

 You're looking at the biggest abuse of power in the history of the United States of America.

-And we still don't even have the memo and the memo, I'm told, is the tip of the spear in the tip of the iceberg here, and there's so much more that is going to be coming.
+And the memo, I'm told, is the tip of the spear and the tip of the iceberg here.

-Which shows that we really need to get to the bottom line of all of this because it's the Constitution that is now in play here.
+And there's so much more that is going to be coming, which shows that we really need to get to the bottom line of all of this because it's the Constitution that is now in play here.

 How did they go missing?